IsaacSchemm/Crowmask/README.md

-the URL `/api/actor` will send ActivityPub info to a program that asks for it (in the `Accept` header), but it will send an HTML profile page to a web browser, and a Markdown version of that page to something like `curl` that oesn't indicate any particular media type.
+the URL `/api/actor` will send ActivityPub info to a program that asks for it (in the `Accept` header), but it will send an HTML profile page to a web browser, and a Markdown version of that page to something like `curl` that doesn't indicate any particular media type.

-## Missing functionality

-* Weasyl tags are ignored in Crowmask, instead of being translated into Mastodon-style hashtags.

 ## Implementation details